 We will evaluate your case thoroughly to determine where its strengths and weaknesses are, and we’ll give you the information you need to make critical decisions about your case.
 By working with one of our seasoned Arizona criminal defense lawyers, you can be confident that your case is in good hands and that your defense will be built as strong as it can be.
 Our ultimate goal is to have the charges against you dismissed entirely or reduced, and we will fight aggressively for the best possible outcome for your case.

-At DuMond Law, we handle the following types of cases:
+At DuMond Law Firm, we handle the following types of cases:

 DUI (driving under the influence) is a criminal offense that involves operating a motor vehicle while with a blood alcohol concentration of .08% or greater or while one’s abilities are impaired due to alcohol or drug use.